macicchino/Food_Insecurity/README.md

 </details>

 ### Description of Data
-The tables below include Stores Table, Local Table, Restaurants Table and Insecurity Table.
+The tables below include the Stores Table, Local Table, Restaurants Table and Insecurity Table.

 #### Tables

 <Details><Summary>Stores Table</Summary>
-The Stores Table shows the change by percentage(%) of Grocery stores from 2011 to 2016 by FIPS, State and County.
+The stores table shows the change by percentage(%) of Grocery stores from 2011 to 2016 by FIPS, State and County.

 ![dev_1](Resources/Images/stores.png "Stores Image")